Metropolitan-Council/growing.shade/README.md

 ## Getting started

-The Tutorial.Rmd script walks through the steps to get a working versions for different areas.
+The `01_tutorial.Rmd` script walks through the steps to get a working versions for different areas.
+Depending on what data is available for various regions, the `02_geographies.Rmd` and `03_treecanopy.Rmd` scripts may also be needed (although this data can be created through other methods).

 Most packages are available on CRAN, so can be downloaded through standard procedures.
 There are two specific packages which should be